mxcl/Path.swift/README.md

 common bugs like accidentally creating `Path` objects from strings you did not expect to be relative.

-Our initializer is nameless because we conform to `LosslessStringConvertible`, the same conformance as that `Int`, `Float` etc. conform.
-The protocol enforces a nameless initialization and since it is appropriate for us to conform to it, we do.
+Our initializer is nameless to be consistent with the equivalent operation for converting strings to `Int`, `Float` etc. in the standard library.

 ## Extensions